 “A pot of yellow rice with fish.
 Do you want some.”

 “No, I will eat at home; do you want me to make the fire?”

 “No, I will make it later on, or I may eat the rice cold.”

-Not a single word from French or Latin; not a single subordinate clause, no indirect discourse, no adverbs, … .
+Not a single verb from French or Latin; not a single subordinate clause, no indirect discourse, no adverbs, … .

-Some trace this aspect of his style to Hemingway’s association with Gertrude Stein, Ezra Pound, Djuna Barnes and modernist writers.
+Some trace this aspect of his style to Hemingway’s association with modernist writers like Gertrude Stein, Ezra Pound and Djuna Barnes.
 Others trace it to his first job as a cub reporter for the Kansas City Star and the newspaper’s style guide: “Use short sentences.
 Use short first paragraphs.
 Use vigorous English.
 Be positive, not negative.”

 However that may be, Hemingway was true to his code and he set a standard for American writing.
 Still, it is often impossible to say whether a word or phrase is Anglo-Saxon or not.
 For example, the multi-word sound has four meanings each derived from a different language: “sound” as in “Long Island Sound” (Norse), as in “of sound mind” (German), as in “sound the depths of the sea” (French), as in “sound of my voice” (Latin).
 To add to the confusion, the fell in “one fell swoop” is from the Norman French (same root as felon) though nothing sounds more Anglo-Saxon than fell.
 Among the synonyms pigeon and dove, it is the former that is French and the latter that is Anglo-Saxon.
 Nothing sounds more Germanic than skiff but it comes from the French esquif.
 So where can you find 100% Anglo-Saxon words lurking about?
 Mystère.